Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 ### How to create resource for Android notifications

-You need to add to AndroidManifest.xml this:
+You need to add this to AndroidManifest.xml

 ```xml
 <meta-data android:name="com.google.firebase.messaging.default_notification_icon" android:resource="@drawable/my-icons" />